Appearance

 The claim:

-If the endowment came from Masonry, where did the theology come from?
+If the endowment was plagiarized from Masonry, where did the theology come from?

 Seven weeks.
 That's the entire case for plagiarism.

-But the endowment didn't appear from nowhere in May 1842.
-Its theological content was revealed across a full decade before Joseph ever set foot in a lodge.
+But the endowment didn't materialize in May 1842.
+Its theological content was revealed across a full decade before Joseph ever entered a lodge.

 Nobody denies similarities exist.
-Handshakes, signs, certain dramatic elements -- they're there.
-The question is what percentage of the endowment they account for.
+The question is what they account for.

-David Eddington's 2025 Interpreter study compared the full texts of the endowment and the Masonic first three degrees using conceptual overlap, vocabulary, and N-gram analysis.
-The result: roughly 10-17% overlap.[3]
-The endowment shares more vocabulary with the Book of Moses and Book of Abraham than with Masonic rites.
+David Eddington's Interpreter study compared the full texts of the endowment and the Masonic first three degrees.
+Conceptual overlap: roughly 10-17%.[4]
+The endowment shares more vocabulary with the Book of Moses and Book of Abraham (18.4%) than with Masonic rites (10.8%).

 A plagiarist borrows content.
 What Joseph introduced in 1842 borrows a thin layer of presentation.